World's oldest Catholic bishop dies at age 104 in New Jersey

-NEW YORK The world's oldest Roman Catholic bishop, who championed civil rights and encouraged women to take a more active role in the church, has died in New Jersey at age 104, church officials said on Wednesday.
+NEW YORK (Reuters) - The world's oldest Roman Catholic bishop, who championed civil rights and promoted equality for women in the church, has died in New Jersey at age 104, church officials said on Wednesday.

 Peter Leo Gerety, who had served as head Archdiocese of Newark for 12 years, passed away on Tuesday evening at the St. Joseph's Home for the Elderly in Passaic County.